sreehariX/sarcv2/README.md

 The chatbot is designed to assist users by answering their questions through a set of predefined FAQs.
 The chatbot frontend is embedded in the Saras AI website using an iframe.
 When the user interacts with the "Ask Saras AI" button, it dynamically fetches the most relevant FAQs from a backend powered by the ChromaDB vector database and machine learning models.

 - **Frontend**: Built with React and deployed on Vercel.
-- **Backend**: A FastAPI service hosted on AWS EC2.
+- **Backend**: A FastAPI service hosted on Microsoft Azure.
 It processes user queries and retrieves relevant FAQs using embeddings from a transformer model and a vector database.
 - **Vector Database**: ChromaDB for efficient retrieval of FAQ embeddings.
 - **Embeddings Model**: SentenceTransformer (`paraphrase-MiniLM-L6-v2`) for generating query and FAQ embeddings.